getpelican/pelican/docs/importer.rst

 .. note::

-   Imported images may still point to the original site.
-So, you might want to download the images yourself and manually re-link the images in the posts to the local copies.
+   Imported pages may contain links to images that still point to the original site.
+   So you might want to download those images into your local content and manually re-link them from the relevant pages of your site.

 Dependencies
 ============